-WordPress Agencies are Not for Everyone
+WordPress Agencies Are Not for Everyone

 First off, hiring a WordPress development agency may not be the right choice for your business.
 There is a certain additional overhead when hiring a whole company that is significantly higher as compared to an individual – a solopreneur or a freelancer – that should be taken into account.
 We’ve covered some of the differences in our Employee vs. Freelancer vs. Agency article, and each option has its own pros and cons.

-Additionally, since our technical, creative and marketing teams are growing, we need team leaders and project managers who can oversee the work, make sure that it’s implemented effectively, distribute responsibilities to team members who are familiar with a certain technology or stack, coordinate code reviews and navigate the quality assurance process with our testers.
+Additionally, since our technical, creative and marketing teams are growing, we need team leaders and project managers who can oversee the work, make sure that it’s implemented effectively, distribute responsibilities to team members who are familiar with a certain technology or stack, coordinate code reviews, and navigate the quality assurance process with our testers.

 Technical Expertise and Ongoing Professional Development

 Freelancers who have been working solo for several years have to wear multiple hats – dealing with negotiations, writing proposals for new projects, working on a couple or more projects at a time, deal with accounting, some personal marketing and so forth.
-As time flies by, new technologies emerge, WordPress gets three major updates a year, new tools are being developed that could improve the quality of work for a developer and so forth.
+As time flies by, new technologies emerge, and WordPress gets three major updates a year, new tools are being developed that could improve the quality of work for a developer and so forth.

 Agencies invest – directly and indirectly – in the ongoing professional development of front-end and back-end developers in the WordPress field.
-We do implement several different strategies that improve the skills and the code quality of our staff in multiple ways, such as:
+We implement several different strategies that improve the skills and the code quality of our staff in multiple ways, such as:

-- we offer training courses, seminars, books and other educational materials that our team can use – some of that happens during business hours
+- We offer training courses, seminars, books and other educational materials that our team can use – some of that happens during business hours.